shariquekhan1997/PaletteGenerator.js/README.md

 ## Contributing :inbox_tray:

 Pull requests are the way to go here.
-We only have two rules for submitting a pull request: match the naming convention (camelCase, categorised [flex-basis, justify-cotnent, etc]) and let us see a demo of submitted classes in a [pen](http://codepen.io).
-That **last one is important**.
+We only have two rules for submitting a pull request: match the naming convention (camelCase, categorised [flex-basis, justify-cotnent, etc], no redundant codes) and let us see a demo of in a [pen](http://codepen.io).
+We also have a prototype of this project on [codepen](https://codepen.io/sharique-khan/pen/jOmbmOO) where you guys can do your thing!